konradpoweska/camera-organizer/README.md

 # Camera organizer

 Import your media and organize them automatically by date.
-Automatically scans a directory, finds pictures and videos, reads their date of creation from metadata, and moves them in a folder like `2023/2023-10-21`.
+Automatically scans a directory, finds pictures and videos, reads their date of creation from metadata, and moves them to a folder like `2023/2023-10-21`.

 ### Installation